publiccodenet/about/activities/staff-management/offboarding.md

 # Offboarding and payroll administration

-After an employee has resigned the director sends a acknowledgement of the resignation and determine the official end date for the employee.
+After an employee has resigned the manager sends a acknowledgement of the resignation and determine the official end date for the employee.

 Before the end date the following has to be determined: